tale-toul/OCP4baremetalIPI/README.md

 Prepare the physical host as described in section [Setup the physical host in AWS](#setup-the-physical-host-in-aws)

 The default virtual network in libvirt can be used, but in this case a specific network is created for the OCP cluster.
-Follow the instructions in section [Create the routable baremetal and provisioning networks in KV](#create-the-routable-baremetal-and-provisioning-networks-in-kvm), but only create the baremetal network.
+Follow the instructions in section [Create the routable baremetal and provisioning networks in KVM](#create-the-routable-baremetal-and-provisioning-networks-in-kvm), but only create the baremetal network.

 ### Install sushy-tools